Polymer/old-docs-site/app/2.0/docs/devguide/feature-overview.md

     to integrate your element's property API with the Polymer data system.

 *   [Shadow DOM](shadow-dom).
 Shadow DOM provides a local, encapsulated DOM tree for your element.
-    Polymer can automatically create a populate a shadow tree for your element from a DOM template.
+    Polymer can automatically create and populate a shadow tree for your element from a DOM template.

 *   [Events](events).
 Polymer provides a declarative syntax for attaching event listeners to shadow DOM children.
 It also provides an optional library for handling gesture events.